zalando-stups/sbt-stups/README.md

 integrate with your current sbt build.
 The plugin has the following tasks

 * createScmSource: This creates a `scm-source.json` file.
 Configure the the `scmSourceDirectory` to the location of where you want the file to be created.
-Be default it is created in your base directory however if you are using something like [sbt-docker](https://github.com/marcuslonnberg/sbt-docker) you should probably use something like
+By default it is created in your base directory however if you are using something like [sbt-docker](https://github.com/marcuslonnberg/sbt-docker) you should probably use something like
 ```sbt